adam24exe/PwrDeauther/README.md

 # PwrDeauther (V. 2.0)
-Automatic MDK3 deauther script.
-Fast, easy to use and powerful (MDK3 is more powerful than Aireplay).
-This script allows you to deauth a specific SSID (Option 1) or an entire channel (Option 2).
+PwrDeauther is an automatic deauthentication script that uses MDK3.
+MDK3 offers greater power than Aireplay.
+This script empowers users to deauthenticate either a specific SSID (Option 1) or an entire channel (Option 2).

 ## Showcase video

+Check out our showcase video

 <a href="https://youtu.be/ZiujaDVpdEk"><img src="https://i.imgur.com/f82biKP.png"></a>